ProceduresGovernment

 #permalink to section

-At third quarter of 2024 the male workforce in Workers in Fisheries was higher in the educational segment with 7 to 9 years of schooling (33.5k), while the female workforce was higher in the educational segment with 4 to 6 years of schooling (1.06k).
+During the first quarter of 2025, male and female workforce in Workers in Fisheries was concentrated in the educational segment with 7 to 9 years of schooling (39.3k men and 308 women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.